vlang/vinix/README.md

 ### Building Vinix on macOS, *BSD, or other non-Linux OSes

-This build system does not support OSes other than Linux, due to how various packages interact with the host distro when their build process.
+This build system does not support OSes other than Linux, due to how various packages interact with the host distro during their build process.
 Pull requests making the build capable of successfully working on non-Linux OSes are welcome, alternatively, run the build in an x86_64 Linux VM or real hardware.